 Google Pixel 3 XL - While this is predominantly my phone for

-phone things Instagram and mobile games, the Google Pixel line takes freaking amazing photos.
-I use my phone for almost all my “step by step” progress photos because it’s quick and easy to use with one hand in time sensitive situations like trying not to burn things.
+phone calls Instagram and mobile games, the Google Pixel line takes amazing photos.
+I use my phone for almost all my "step by step" progress photos and videos because it's quick and easy to use with one hand in time-sensitive situations like trying not to burn things.
 And it shoots in RAW!
 For example, all the step by step photos in my caramel sauce tutorial were shot on my Google Pixel 3.

 Accessories & Equipment for Food Photography

 Peak Design Slide Camera Strap - I used the basic Nikon camera strap that came with my camera for the longest time.
 When I finally switched to this strap, it was life changing.
 My favourite way to wear this strap is attached to the tripod mount on the bottom of my camera so that the camera hangs upside down with the strap going across my body diagonally.

 This is by far the comfiest and most efficient way for me.
 The camera lays close to my body right at my hip and out of the way if I'm walking around.
 My right hand rests right at the camera grip so grabbing it and bringing the camera up to my face is just one quick movement.